 We’re big fans of Skeltr - they headlined the festival in 2018 and we managed to squeeze in a show with them at the Kanteena before lockdown hit back in March 2020.
 So we were pretty excited in the (metaphorical) Lancaster Jazz Festival office to check out their new album, Dorje - and we were far from disappointed.

-Braila is very different flavour, a bit dreamy and woozy.
-There’s some amazing drumming, nice squelchy fat bass sounds, and a great thick texture from the saxophone harmonies which all move through a broad cinematic landscape and building to a crazy uplifting peak.
+‘Braila’ follows with a very different flavour, a bit dreamy and woozy.
+There’s some amazing drumming, nice squelchy fat bass sounds, and a great thick texture from the saxophone harmonies which all move through a broad cinematic landscape and build to a crazy uplifting peak.
 ‘Braila’ is definitely worth a listen.